Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 There are several ways to collect user feedback at this stage.
 With Featurebase, your users can submit their ideas and you can create surveys to understand their thoughts on your MVP.

 Alternatively, you can use one of our feedback widgets, which can be embedded directly into your product.
-This allows users to share their opinions without leaving the product, making it easier for them.
+This allows users to share their opinions without leaving the product, which can even increase customer satisfaction along with the product's success.

 You could also conduct user testing sessions where you observe real users interacting with your MVP using a product analytics tool like Mixpanel or Hotjar.
 Ask them to complete specific tasks while you take notes and gather feedback on ease of use, intuitiveness, and overall satisfaction.